Start a Career in Information Security

 While Palm Beach State offers a wide range of programs in Computer Science and Information Technology, the programs listed below provide the best foundation for a cybersecurity career.
 Credits earned in College Credit Certificate programs count toward the A.S. degree.
 The A.S. degree credits transfer into the B.A.S. program.

-Hands-on Training PBSC students build marketable skills in our Cybersecurity Lab, which provides a unique environment capable of simulating real-world cyber threats.
-Learn about the lab and watch the video below.
+PBSC students build marketable skills in our Cybersecurity Lab, which provides a unique environment capable of simulating real-world cyber threats.
+Learn about the lab and watch our video.

 Through the U.S. Department of Labor XCEL-IT program, Palm Beach State College now provides qualified students with specialized programs and job placement services in exciting, high-growth information technology careers.
 According to the Department of Homeland Security's website: "America needs well-trained professionals working in cybersecurity roles.
 These professionals are critical in both private industry and the government for the security of individuals and the nation."